 It's rare that a team in the playoff chase must deal with such off-field distractions.
-Except for the time in 2004 when Moss walked off Washington's FedEx Field prior to the end of a one-score game.
+Except for the time in 2004 the time Moss walked off Washington's FedEx Field prior to the end of a one-score game.
 Center Matt Birk went after him in the locker room afterwards.
 Later that day, the Vikings earned a wild-card bid.

 You couldn't come up with a story like this if you tried.
 Two All-Pro players going to court to take down the NFL's steroid abuse policy?
 Come on.
 It's almost like a bunch of players deciding to, I don't know, rent some boats on Lake Minnetonka, fly in some out-of-state strippers and have a party.

 Oh wait, that's what happened on the Love Boat in 2005.